Become a FINRA Arbitrator

 Who Are FINRA Arbitrators?

-FINRA arbitrators are dedicated individuals serving the investing public and the securities industry by resolving securities-related disputes.
-Their backgrounds range from freelancers to retirees to stay-at-home parents.
+FINRA arbitrators are a diverse cross-section of dedicated individuals serving the investing public and the securities industry by resolving securities-related disputes.
+FINRA arbitrators have a minimum of five years professional experience and two years of college credits.
 They are neutral, well-qualified and essential to maintaining a fair, impartial and efficient system of dispute resolution.

 FINRA arbitrators listen to both sides of a securities-related dispute, weigh the facts and render a final and binding decision.
 Arbitrators are paid an honorarium for the cases on which they serve.
 FINRA arbitrators are independent contractors, not FINRA employees.